Bindhuja123/Retail-Sales-Insights-and-Trend-Analysis-Using-SQL-Python/README.md

 # Retail-Sales-Insights-and-Trend-Analysis-Using-SQL-Python
 Retail businesses generate large volumes of sales data daily.
-However, without proper analysis, they struggle to Identify key sales trends, Understand customer buying behavior, Optimize product inventory and pricing strategies, Evaluate the effectiveness of discounts and promotions, Forecast future sales to improve decision-making.
+However, without proper analysis, they struggle to Identify key sales trends, Understand customer buying behavior, Optimize product inventory and pricing strategies, Evaluate the effectiveness of discounts and promotions, Forecast future sales to improve decision-making.The objective of this project is to help retail businesses make data-driven decisions by analyzing historical sales data and extracting key insights to improve revenue, customer retention, and operational efficiency.
-This project is an end-to-end data analysis solution designed to extract critical business insights from Retail sales data.
 We utilize SQL for advanced querying, and structured problem-solving techniques to solve key business questions.
 Python for data processing and analysis, ETL (Extract, Transform, Load) using SQLAlchemy.

 ![Alt Text](Picture.jpg)